ouoam/RTD2662/README.md

 ## Building
 To build, use Keil uVision 5 or higher.
 The project should compile cleanly.

+NOTE: If you're experiencing errors, try running case_insensitive.ps1 in PowerShell.
+This should make the project and its subdirectories case-insensitive.
+Hopefully this will not be required in the future.

 ## Obtaining a License for Keil uVision PDK
 [Take a look at Silicon Labs' website](https://www.silabs.com/products/development-tools/software/8-bit-8051-microcontroller-software#keil), go to the section for Keil PK51 Developer's Kit, and click "Register Now", after downloading the software.